OrganizationBin/trans_video_subs/README.md

         --merge_sub_to_video True \
         --parallel_threads 3
     ```
-5. Subtitles files and output video files will be my-video-bucket-out
+5. Translated subtitles and output video files will be in the GCS Bucket: my-video-bucket-out

 ## Detail Guide
 1. Upload video files to GCS(Google Cloud Storage)